-If your credit score has improved significantly, or you plan on keeping your vehicle and don’t mind adding additional months on the back end, refinancing may be right for you.
+If your credit score has improved significantly, or you plan on keeping your vehicle and don’t mind adding additional months on the back end, auto loan refinancing may be right for you.

-Check for Prepayment PenaltiesBefore applying to refinance, make sure that your current loan doesn’t charge a prepayment penalty.
+Check for Prepayment PenaltiesBefore applying to refinance your car, make sure that your current loan doesn’t charge a prepayment penalty.
 This is a fee that will have to be paid if you pay off a current loan before the term is up.
-While many loans these days don’t charge prepayment penalties – Truliant doesn’t charge our members for paying off loans early – you’ll want to confirm before refinancing your auto loan.
+While many loans these days don’t charge prepayment penalties – Truliant doesn’t charge our members for paying off loans early – you’ll want to confirm before refinancing your car loan.

 Applying for Refinancing

-Our quick, convenient digital application makes applying for refinancing available virtually anywhere.
+Our quick, convenient digital application makes applying for auto refinancing available virtually anywhere.

-Once you apply, a personal Digital Guidance Specialist will walk you through the rest of the process so if you ever have a question, we're here for you.
+Once you apply, a personal Digital Guidance Specialist will walk you through the rest of the process so if you ever have an auto refinancing question, we're here for you.

 Within two business days, we'll contact you about your application's decisioning.
 If you're approved, we'll also discuss your terms and payment information.